emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

     action: open
     description: >-
-      Open indices older than 30 days but younger than 60 days (based on index name), for logstash- prefixed indices.
+      Open indices older than 30 days but younger than 60 days (based on index name), for syslog- prefixed indices.
     options:
       timeout_override:
       continue_if_exception: False